t9md/atom-vim-mode-plus/README.md

 - Stay same cursor position after operate(e.g `y`, `gU`) by `stayOnYank`, `stayOnOperate` setting.(disabled by default)
 - Lots of new motion like `move-up-to-edge`, `move-down-to-edge`.(No keymap by default)
 - Surround built-in.
 Powerful AnyPair family(`change-surround-any-pair` operator, `inner-any-pair` text-object) to detect pair automatically.
-- Set cursor position to start of change on undo or redo by enabling `setCursorToStartOfChangeOnUndoRedo`(disabled by default.
+- Set cursor position to start of change on undo or redo by enabling `setCursorToStartOfChangeOnUndoRedo`(enabled by default.
 Atom's default is end of change).
 - Allow super granular keymap only effective when specific operation is pending like `yank-pending`, `delete-pending`. [#215](https://github.com/t9md/atom-vim-mode-plus/issues/215)
 - And more...